-Your baby will love any Earth's Best organic baby food products.
-More specifically, the cereal has a great consistency for your little one, and it's GMO free.
+Your baby will probably love any Earth's Best organic baby food products.
+They have a great consistency and are GMO free.

 Happy Baby Organic Cereal is USDA organic, GMO-free, and full of additional nutrition for your baby, such as calcium and probiotics.

 It's a favorite brand among moms that demand quality cereal for their babies.